metamorph-inc/openmeta-mms/docs/introduction/introduction.rst

 domain-specific model elements, attributes, and principles for each domain.
 Then the :ref:`testbenches` chapter describes how to run testbenches that generate and execute models in tools from the various domains.

+The :ref:`pet` chapter covers OpenMETA's multi-disciplinary analysis tool.
+This tool allows for analysis blocks from multiple domains to be composed in a single analysis workflow. :ref:`pet_drivers` allow for Design of Experiments and Optimizations to be executed on these workflows.

 The :ref:`resultsbrowser` and :ref:`visualizer` chapters describe the tools provided with OpenMETA to manage and visualize the generated Test Bench and